 This tutorial assumes that you have CUR (Cost and Usage Report) set up in your AWS environment.
-In the event that this is not the case please follow the steps in Turning on the AWS Cost and Usage Report before proceeding.
+If this is not the case please follow the steps in Turning on the AWS Cost and Usage Report before proceeding.

 Please note that we also need the following requisites:

-To get this requirements you can go to the Amazon S3 service - Buckets and note the name and the region of our CUR S3 bucket
+To get these requirements you can go to the Amazon S3 service - Buckets and note the name and the region of our CUR S3 bucket.

 Once inside the CUR bucket, you must find the path where the monthly reports reside, please navigate the bucket until you find a folder like this one and note the path:

 Obtaining the API Credentials